WeblateOrg/weblate/docs/devel/reporting.rst

 It is often useful to be able to see how translation progresses over given period.
 For this purpose Weblate includes reporting features, where you can obtain summaries of contributions to given component over time.
-You can find the reporting tool in the :guilabel:`Tools` menu for a translation component:
+You can find the reporting tool in the :guilabel:`Insights` menu for a translation component:

 .. image:: ../images/reporting.png